Douglas DC-8

-The DC-8 was produced until 1972 with 556 aircraft built.
-It was superseded by larger wide-body airliners including Douglas' DC-10.
+The DC-8 was produced until 1972 with 556 aircraft built; it was superseded by larger wide-body airliners including Douglas' DC-10 trijet.

-In 1975, the Series 70 retrofit was proposed with the quieter and more fuel-efficient CFM56 turbofan.
+Noise concerns stimulated demand for a quieter variant; from 1975, Douglas and General Electric offered the Series 70 retrofit, powered by the quieter and more fuel-efficient CFM56 turbofan engine.
+It largely exited passenger service during the 1980s and 1990s, but some re-engined DC-8s remain in use as freighters.

-Some re-engined freighters are still in use.

 Development

 Background

-After World War II Douglas was the dominant aircraft builder in the commercial aviation market.
-Although Boeing had released the innovative all-metal Model 247 airliner in 1933, and produced prodigious quantities of the rugged four-engined B-17 and sophisticated, pressurized long-range B-29, Douglas, more than any other aircraft builder, defined the postwar aviation industry.
+At the end of World War II, Douglas was the dominant North American aircraft producer in the commercial aviation market.
 Douglas produced a succession of piston-engined aircraft (DC-2, DC-3, DC-4, DC-5, DC-6, and DC-7) through the 1930s, 1940s, and 1950s.
-When de Havilland flew the first jet airliner, the Comet, in 1949, Douglas initially refrained from developing a jet airliner.
+While de Havilland flew the world's first jet airliner, the Comet, in May 1949, Douglas initially refrained from developing a jet airliner.

-De Havilland's pioneering Comet entered airline service in 1952.
-Initially, it was a success, but it was grounded in 1954 after two fatal accidents which were subsequently attributed to rapid metal fatigue failure of the pressure cabin.
-Aircraft builders gained considerable benefit from the Comet groundings which resulted in significant attention to detail in the design of the DC-8 pressure cabin.
-In 1952, Douglas remained the most successful of the commercial aircraft manufacturers.
-The company had received almost 300 orders for the piston-engine DC-6 and its successor, the DC-7, which had yet to fly.
-The Comet disasters, and the airlines' subsequent lack of interest in jets, seemed to validate the decision to remain with propeller-driven aircraft.
+De Havilland's pioneering Comet entered airline service in May 1952.
+Initially, it appeared to be a success, but the Comet was grounded in 1954 after two fatal accidents which were subsequently attributed to rapid metal fatigue failure of the pressure cabin.
+Various aircraft manufacturers benefited from the findings and experiences gained from the investigation into Comet losses; specifically, Douglas paid significant attention to detail in the design of the DC-8's pressurized cabin.
+By 1952, Douglas had continued its success as a commercial aircraft manufacturer, having received almost 300 orders for its piston-engine DC-6 and its successor, the DC-7, which had yet to fly.
+The Comet disasters, and the airlines' subsequent lack of interest in jets, seemed to validate the company's decision to remain with propeller-driven aircraft, but its inaction enabled rival manufacturers to take the lead instead.